gowrijp/AIFA-Assign-1/README.md

 - Run `pip3 install -r requirements.txt`
 - Run `python run_maze.py`

 The layout of the maze is as defined in the file `data/maze_layout.txt` where X denotes the boundaries and blocked cells where the bot cannot move to, and A denotes the initial position of the bots.
-The initial position of the 4 bots can be changed by editing the `data/maze_layout.txt` file.
+The initial position of the 4 bots can be changed by editing the `data/maze_layout.txt` file, by changing the position of "A" keeping the size of the boundary matrix intact.
+Similarly you can also add further obstacles by adding X into the `data/maze_layout.txt` file.

 By default the program takes 4 pickup and delivery locations for the bot.
 Please enter your inputs when prompted.